-The 2010 Top 25 makes substantial improvements to the 2009 list, but the spirit and goals remain the same.
-The structure of the list has been modified to distinguish mitigations and general secure programming principles from more concrete weaknesses.
-This year's Top 25 entries are prioritized using inputs from over 20 different organizations, who evaluated each weakness based on prevalence and importance.
-The new version introduces focus profiles that allow developers and other users to select the parts of the Top 25 that are most relevant to their concerns.
-The new list also adds a small set of the most effective "Monster Mitigations," which help developers to reduce or eliminate entire groups of the Top 25 weaknesses, as well as many of the other 800 weaknesses that are documented by CWE.
-Finally, many high-level weaknesses from the 2009 list have been replaced with lower-level variants that are more actionable.
+The 2011 Top 25 makes improvements to the 2010 list, but the spirit and goals remain the same.
+This year's Top 25 entries are prioritized using inputs from over 20 different organizations, who evaluated each weakness based on prevalence, importance, and likelihood of exploit.
+It uses the Common Weakness Scoring System (CWSS) to score and rank the final results.
+The Top 25 list covers a small set of the most effective "Monster Mitigations," which help developers to reduce or eliminate entire groups of the Top 25 weaknesses, as well as many of the hundreds of weaknesses that are documented by CWE.